By Sydney Johnson

-For example, a deployment for a Navy sailor could mean six months at sea on a ship; for a Marine it could mean flying to the other side of the world to work for a few short months; and for an Army soldier it could mean living and working in undisclosed location for up to 15 months.
+For example, a deployment for a Navy sailor could mean six months at sea on a ship; for a Marine it could mean flying to the other side of the world to work for a few short months; or for an Army soldier it could mean living and working in an undisclosed location for up to 15 months.

 Although each and every deployment is truly unique, there are a few basic facts to know about military deployments in general:

 Deployments Range in Length